Surgical options, staff at LCRP help gynecological cancer patient keep a smile on her face during ‘grueling’ treatment

 “Everyone at the Lewis Cancer Center was amazing from the techs to Dr. McKenzie and his assistants,” Linda says.
 “Dr. McKenzie was so compassionate and caring.
 The infusion nurses, again, were just amazing.”

 Linda had her last chemo treatment in December 2014.
-Since then, she’s had three PET Scans and they’ve been free of cancer.
-She meets with Dr. Richards every quarter and has follow-up PET Scans every January.
+Since then, she’s had several PET scans and they’ve been free of cancer.

 Keeping the faith